The Freedom of Minimalism

 “Comparison is the thief of joy.” -Theodore Roosevelt

-Child being pulled in sled in snow with rainbow winter hat
+Child in red coat being pulled in sled in snow with rainbow winter hat

 Organizing

 I used to believe organizing was the key to having a clean home and an easy lifestyle.
 I’ve spent hours of my life organizing and reorganizing my belongings, believing I was doing something good and healthy.
 I would spend hours online learning organizing methods and ideas.
 I loved organizing so much that at one point I even wanted to become a certified professional organizer so I could do it for a living.
 Now I see the errors of my ways.
-The best organizing is not having excess amounts of items to organize.
-The Minimalists wrote an article entitled “Organizing is Well-Planned Hoarding,”3 and I completely agree.
+The best way to organize is not to have excess amounts of items.
+The Minimalists wrote an article entitled “Organizing is Well-Planned Hoarding,”4 and I completely agree.

 “You don’t have an organization problem, you have a too-much-stuff problem…You don’t need to organize more, you need to own less.” -Erica Layne, author of The Minimalist Way